jakubsvec001/ocaml.org/data/tutorials/language/1ms_00_modules.md

 ### Module Signatures are Types

-The role played by module signatures to implementations is akin to the role played by types to values.
-Here is a third possible way to write file `florence.ml`:
+The role played by module signatures in implementations is akin to the role played by types to values.
+Here is a third possible way to write the `florence.ml` file: q
 ```ocaml
 module type HelloType = sig
   val print : unit -> unit